bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 ---
 date_created: 2024-08-13
 date_modified: 2024-08-13
+date_deferred:
+date_due:
+archived: false
+tags: [Work/Meetingnotes, Work/Projects/SOLO/Francesco/Coupled_Sim, Work/DevLog, Programming/Unity]
 ---

-31-08-2024
+## 31-08-2024

 Disabled recurring Debug warnings about Lights not being part of car (since it's passenger)

-Meeting Pavlo & Jom (until 12:00):
+### Meeting Pavlo & Jom (until 12:00)

+#### THINGS TO DO
-Enable head colliders again (do check, since gave issues last time).
+Enable head colliders again (do check, since gave issues of violent flying last time).
 Do also torso
-Do hands if possible or elsewise steering wheel
+Do hands (if possible) or elsewise steering wheel

+Agreed not to create a unified log where all 3 PCs send over their log data to one central hub where it gets correlated.
+Pavlo was super insistent about this one, and worried that UNIX timestamp of the three logs would not be precise enough to combine the separate logs post hoc.
+Maarten does not have the time to organise this, and suggested that the UNIX timestamp should be precise enough since the logs happen every frame.

+As an alternative:
-Log a sync between devices possible (?)
+Log a sync between devices if possible (?).
-Log visual sync (?)
+Log visual sync if possible (?)

-See if eye tracking dot possible for recording, without participant seeing it
+Would be good to be able to have the eye tracking dot possible for recording, without participant seeing it.
+This can then be screen recorded for posterity.

 Install new PC with Varjo + Car

-Check Emperor's rating, change to Press/NoPress continuous.
+Still unclear on how/what kind of trust data is desired.
+Pavlo suggested that a hold/release of a button could indicate continuous trust/notrust.
+This would hopefully be alongside the Vector3/4 data, if possible.
+Maarten will check Emperor's rating, and change to allow Press/NoPress continuous __AFTER__ information from rest of team on what is the indention behind this.

-Put spedometer in synced Host/Client mode
+Put spedometer in synced Host/Client mode.
+It is currently not synced to Client.

 Check what happens with Avatar movement jerky headmotion.
+Pavlo noticed when sitting on the back seat that every minute or so the front _passenger_ jerked their head which didn't seem to correlate with normal head movent.
+Also passenger avatar is slightly through chair, but this may be due to not having used controllers/avatar hands.

-Enable mirrors for Clients
+Enable mirrors for Clients.
+On Client they are currently disabled.
+This looks weird.

 -----